 This is a short tutorial on how to improve your sleep.
 I have mentioned before and I’ll mention again how it’s important for all of us to be continually optimizing and improving factors that affect our health.
 In terms of nutrition, for example, we should always be choosing higher quality ingredients.
 The same thing goes for sleep, we should make it a priority and continuously improve it.

 Sleep is something that we often ignore, but it’s important that we look at sleep from an objective perspective.

-A lot of the information here were taken from the Life Extension Foundation, a non-profit organization dedicated to “radically extending human lifespan by discovering scientific methods to control aging and eradicate disease.”
-Visit their website if you want to get more information, especially on insomnia.
+A lot of the information here was taken from the Life Extension Foundation, a non-profit organization dedicated to “radically extending human lifespan by discovering scientific methods to control aging and eradicate the disease.”
+Visit their website if you want to get more information, especially on insomnia